Open Quantum Symmetric Simple Exclusion Process

-In passing, the approach we have outlined provides an alternative way of solving the classical SSEP, based on fermionic techniques, without using matrix product ansatz, and hence gives an explanation of the, yet un-explained, determinant representation of the classical SSEP solution~\cite{Derrida_Review,Mallick_Review,Mallick_18}.

 The quantum SSEP is strictly finer than its classical counterpart, and contains much more information, including fluctuations of quantum coherences.
 Although decoherence is at work on the mean steady state, we have observed and quantified sub-leading fluctuating coherences which are not visible in the mean behaviour~\cite{Znidaric10a,Znidaric11,Eisler11}.
-In the thermodynamic large size limit, the system state approaches a self averaging non equilibrium state dressed by occupancy and coherence fluctuations whose amplitudes scale proportionally to the inverse of the square root of the system size.
+In the thermodynamic large size limit, the system state approaches a self averaging non equilibrium state dressed by occupancy and coherence fluctuations whose amplitudes scale proportionally to $1/\sqrt{L}$.
 We have described how to compute the large deviation function for these fluctuations, order by order.
 One simple experimental route to probe these coherences consists in transposing to our system the recently proposed setup \cite{Gullans18} to conduct interferometry experiments between two parts of the system.
 Another possibility to generate echoes of coherence effects in the occupancy number correlations consists in injecting fermions in quantum states which are not eigenstates of the occupancy operators.